chrislkeller/madcrime/README.md

 - Add map with aldermanic ward polygons.
 - Alert system for when new incidents are loaded.
 - Hook in with Wis Circuit Court Access queries?
-- Table view should appear in descending order.
+- <del>Table view should appear in descending order.</del>
+- Search of incident table using datatables jQuery plugin.
-- Sorting of Incidents using tablesorter or datatables jQuery plugins.
+- <del>Sorting of incident table using tablesorter or datatables jQuery plugins.</del>
 - Add layers of demographic data or other interesting tidbits.
 - Query madison.com and other local news sources for information about the incidents.